Obfuscation (software): Recreational

 Writing and reading obfuscated source code can be a brain teaser.
 A number of programming contests reward the most creatively obfuscated code, such as the International Obfuscated C Code Contest and the Obfuscated Perl Contest.

-Short obfuscated Perl programs may be used in signatures of Perl programmers.
-These are JAPHs ("Just another Perl hacker").
+Short obfuscated Perl programs may be used in signatures of Perl programmers, known as JAPHs ("Just another Perl hacker").

 Cryptographic

 Cryptographers have explored the idea of obfuscating code so that reverse-engineering the code is cryptographically hard.
 This is formalized in the many proposals for indistinguishability obfuscation, a cryptographic primitive that, if possible to build securely, would allow one to construct many other kinds of cryptography, including completely novel types that no one knows how to make.
 (A stronger notion, black-box obfuscation, is known to be impossible in general.)